boxedworks/ai-osrs-p/readme.md

 - Man

 ## Actions
 Apply actions to characters by using the syntax: Character(Action).
 Example: Bob(dancing).
 Actions with an asterisk can be done anywhere.
-Other actions can only be done in proper areas.
+Other actions (specific actions) can only be done in proper areas.
 For instance, you cannot runecraft if there is no runecrafting altar, cannot fish with no fishing spot, cannot sit without a chair, etc. If no actions are described, or the action is invalid, random actions are applied.
 Only one action per character.

+**NOTE:** Most specific actions can only be done in a few areas, some only having one.
+Detailing which locations specific actions can be done is a WIP.
 - Idle*
 - Sitting
 - Attacking